OpenDebates/Erin/docs/manual/usage.rst

     prefixes = ["+" , ">"]
     description = "I will ping you back.
 Don't worry!"

-.. _starting_enigma:
+.. _starting_erin:

-Starting Enigma
+Starting Erin
 ===============

 Now that we have a config file ready.
 Let's save it is somewhere.
 By convention, it's named ``app.cfg``.

-Now let's tell Enigma to start by passing the path to this file as an argument.
+Now let's tell Erin to start by passing the path to this file as an argument.

 ::

-    enigma start --config /path/to/app.cfg
+    erin start --config /path/to/app.cfg

 .. note::

-    You can also place it in the ``enigma/app.cfg`` folder of the repository if you installed from source.
+    You can also place it in the ``erin/app.cfg`` folder of the repository if you installed from source.
-    However, you must make sure to name it ``app.cfg`` in this case or Enigma will throw an error.
+    However, you must make sure to name it ``app.cfg`` in this case or Erin will throw an error.